 In 1960, Arneson had his first exhibition: a two-man show with Tony DeLap at the Oakland Art Museum.
 Two years later, his work was included in a crafts exhibition at the de Young Museum in San Francisco.
 In 1963, Arneson was invited to participate in California Sculpture, an exhibition of 100 California artists on the roof garden of the Kaiser Center.
 Daunted by the prospect of representing himself in an exhibition that would include artists he greatly admired, Arneson produced a toilet.
 Although the work was ultimately pulled from the show, it became the first of several brightly colored ceramic toilets he created.
 “With Toilet . . .
 Arneson aimed a biting satire at the abstract expressionist aspiration of letting everything within the artist spill out freely in the work.
 The heavy, monochromatic stoneware of Toilet resembled the ceramic sculpture of Voulkos.
 In addition, Arneson treated the surface with an abstract expressionist touch.
 Despite his satirical irreverence, Arneson's outrageousness stems from and even pays homage to the iconoclasm of abstract expressionism itself.”[v]
 In 1967, he joined Wanda Hansen’s gallery, and that same year, his work was included in Funk, an exhibition at the Berkeley Art Museum of the University of California, dedicated to the funk art of the San Francisco Bay area.
 This exhibition brought national recognition to Arneson, and soon after, Arneson took a sabbatical from Davis and rented a studio space in New York.

 In the 1970s, Arneson turned to self-portraiture as a way to interrogate the direction American culture seemed to be taking in the wake of the Vietnam War.
-In “the post-Vietnam era, a climate of ethical relativism and complexity emerged, along with an increasingly social construction of the self.
+Scholar Jonathan Fineberg notes that in “the post-Vietnam era, a climate of ethical relativism and complexity emerged, along with an increasingly social construction of the self.
 We had begun to define ourselves by our possessions and by the perceptions of others to a degree that was fundamentally new and in a way that reflected or perhaps derived from profound changes in the ways in which people in the late twentieth century had begun to see the world.”[vi]
 This critique was not always well-received, and Arneson noticed that viewers often responded to the humor in his work not just negatively, but as if he had offended them personally.[vii]
 Although Arneson puzzled over the reaction of personal offense, it makes sense given the cultural landscape painted by Fineberg.
 In the context of the increasing obsession with the self that characterized the “me generation” of the 1970s (and that has not yet abated), all offense is personal.

 In 1974, Arneson met Allan Stone, who became his New York art dealer.
 That same year, the Museum of Contemporary Art in Chicago and the San Francisco Museum of Art mounted a mid-career retrospective of his work.
 Arneson’s career steadily rose throughout the 1970s, sometimes with mixed reception from the public.
 In 1981, the Moscone Convention Center rejected a bust of George Moscone, the San Francisco mayor who, with Harvey Milk, was assassinated by Dan White in 1978.
 The bust was to be the centerpiece of the convention center, but Arneson’s choice to include certain elements, such as a Twinkie (signifying White’s infamous “Twinkie defense”), was deemed inappropriate.
 Despite the controversy, Arneson continued to use ordinary objects as a way of creating tension between the mundane and the traumatic.
 As curator and art historian Leo Mazow points out, “Arneson exploited the incisive and provocative potential of ubiquitous and seemingly innocuous articles from everyday life.”[viii]